MICA-MNI/ENIGMA/docs/index.rst

 Advanced analytical workflows 🦾
 --------------------------------------------------------
-The main goal of the **ENIGMA TOOLBOX** is to provide the ENIGMA community with open-access methodological pipelines and analytical tools for conducting advanced secondary analyses, offering a platform to facilitate results reproducibility both *within* and *across* ENIGMA Working Groups.
+The main goal of the **ENIGMA TOOLBOX** is to provide the ENIGMA community with open-access pipelines and analytical tools for conducting advanced secondary analyses, offering a platform to facilitate results reproducibility both *within* and *across* ENIGMA Working Groups.
 From these workflows, users can gain further neurobiological insights into how disease-related regional susceptibility patterns are anchored to multiple scales of